Esri/offline-editor-js/doc/howtouseappcache.md

 If you have a requirement to reload your application or restart the browser while offline then you will need to use the [application cache](http://appcachefacts.info/).
 Some developers also use application caches to speed up page reload performance.
 For example, Google uses an application cache when load their main web page.

-The application cache will allow you to store any file that is required for offline use.
-The list includes html files, JavaScript libraries, CSS and images.
+The application cache, also sometimes referred to as the 'manifest file', will allow you to store any file that is required for offline use.
+The list of acceptable files includes html, JavaScript libraries, CSS and images.
 Any file that your application requires to run normally will have to be referenced in the application cache.

-Once an application is stored in the application cache it will be available the next time an application restarts.
+Once an application and its associated files are stored in the application cache it will be available from the cache the next time an application restarts.

-## Using AppCaches with your ArcGIS web app
+## Using application caches with your ArcGIS web app

 **Step 1** Make sure you are using an optimized build of the ArcGIS API for JavaScript.
 You can create an optimized build at [http://jso.arcgis.com/](http://jso.arcgis.com/).
 This will create a single file that contains all the necessary modules for your app.
 There are options to host the build via CDN or locally.
 Either approach will work.